LBMC/RAPToR/README.md

 ## Update info

 ### v1.2
+*Please also update reference data-packages to their latest version to work with this version of RAPToR*

  - Introduced a reference (`ref`) object and corresponding `make_ref()` and print functions. `ref` objects to
    - make reference-building more direct, from a `geim` object,
    - simplify the age estimation call (now simply `ae(samp, ref)`),